Hundreds of residents were forced to leave their homes after a fire broke out at an apartment complex in Dublin.

 "There are at least six apartments on the top floor with no roofs," she said, "I think it's going to be a long time before people are able to go back in."

-Councillor Troy said the residents she spoke were glad to have gotten out safely but worried about possible water damage to the their own apartments and the cars in the underground car park.
+Councillor Troy said the residents she spoke were glad to have got out safely but worried about possible water damage to their apartments and the cars in the underground car park.

 She praised the response by the emergency services, adding that she hoped the person who was hospitalised would be ok.

-Councillor Troy said the road at the apartment complex remains blocked off.
+Councillor Troy said the road at the apartment complex was blocked off.

 Dublin Fire Service said four fire engines, a turntable ladder, an emergency tender and District Officer were dispatched to the scene.